kushagraa-j/cpp/notes/1.BASICS/1.1.Statements/main.md

 #include <iostream>

 int main() {                              // Main function

-    bool something = true;                // A simple statemend ending with ;
+    bool something = true;                // A simple statement ending with ;

     if (something) {                      // An `if` statement, it doesn't end with a ; and it executes statments if argument is true std::cout << "Something" << '\n';